kyma-project/kyma/docs/kyma/10-04-common-errors.md

 ## Max number of retries reached during step

-Kyma Installer retries installing failed release given number of times (default is 5).
-It stops the installation when it reaches this limit and informs you with a message: `Max number of retries reached during step {STEP_NAME}`.
-To start it again, check Kyma Installer logs for reason for failure, fix it and then follow the [update process](#installation-update-kyma).
+Kyma Installer retries installing a failed release a given number of times (default is 5).
+It stops the installation when it reaches the limit and returns this message: `Max number of retries reached during step {STEP_NAME}`.
+To start it again, check Kyma Installer logs to find out why this step failed, fix the issue, and follow the [update process](#installation-update-kyma).